 - a child-centred approach: for services to be effective they should be based on a clear understanding of the needs and views of children.

-This threshold guidance document builds on the excellent work already undertaken in this regard within the City of Peterborough; it is important that all practitioners working with and on behalf of children and families need to take responsibility for ensuring everything possible is done to prevent the unnecessary escalation of issues or problems by seeking early intervention.
+This threshold guidance document builds on the excellent work already undertaken in this regard within Cambridgeshire and Peterborough; it is important that all practitioners working with and on behalf of children and families need to take responsibility for ensuring everything possible is done to prevent the unnecessary escalation of issues or problems by seeking early intervention.
 This document aims to provide guidance about thresholds to help ensure that the right response is given, by the right services, at the right time, whilst also ensuring compliance with statutory responsibilities.
 It also stresses the need for practitioners to share information effectively so the best outcomes for children can be achieved.

 Working with children and families in identifying their needs is not an exact science.
 The ‘needs indicators’ are a guide and are by no means exhaustive.
 There is no substitute for professional judgement or discussion with others and this guidance aims to assist practitioners and managers in determining levels of need in order to consider the appropriate responses to address needs.